Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Computation-Offloading and Latency Model

-Problem~\eqref{prob:P1} is clearly non-convex with respect to $\{p_k \}$ due to the non-convexity (non-concavity) of the latency constraint~\eqref{prob:P1:C1} and the minimum SE constraint~\eqref{prob:P1:C2}.
-Moreover, the coupling between the uplink transmit powers renders this problem difficult to solve.
-We resort to \textit{sequential convex programming}, that is an iterative optimization framework wherein in each iteration we optimize a related convex approximation of the original problem.
-Specifically, letting $\bp = [p_1 \cdots p_K]\trans$, notice that the uplink instantaneous SE for user $k$ can be expressed as
+Let us assume now that the elements in $\mathcal{F}$ are fixed and let us solve problem \eqref{prob:P1} with respect to $\bp$ and $\bnu$.
+Basically, we have to minimize the objective function in \eqref{prob:P1} with respect to $\bp$ and $\bnu$ and with constraints \eqref{prob:P1:C1}, \eqref{prob:P1:C2} and \eqref{prob:P1:C6}.
+The problem is not convex due to the spectral efficiency expression $\text{SE}_k(\bp)$ in constraints \eqref{prob:P1:C1} and \eqref{prob:P1:C2}.
+We thus resort to \textit{sequential convex programming}, that is an iterative optimization framework wherein in each iteration we optimize a related convex approximation of the original problem.
+Notice that the uplink instantaneous SE for user $k$ can be expressed as

 where $\mathsf{num}_k(\bp)$ and $\mathsf{den}_k(\bp)$ describe the numerator and the denominator of~\eqref{eq:SINR}, respectively, which are functions of the power coefficients.
 As $\log_2(\cdot)$ is increasing and the summation preserves concavity, the r.h.s. of~\eqref{eq:SE:concavity} is the difference of two concave functions.
-Recalling that any concave function is upper-bounded by its Taylor expansion around any given point $\bp^{(0)}$, a concave lower-bound of $\mathsf{SE}_k(\bp)$ is obtained as
+Recalling that any concave function is upper-bounded by its Taylor expansion around any given point $\bp^{(0)}$, a concave lower-bound of $\text{SE}_k(\bp)$ is obtained as